sohailahmedkhan/Transformers/README.md

 # Transformers
-This repository contains resources relating to Transformer models including theoretical concepts and codes for someone who is a beginner in this field.
+This repository contains resources relating to Transformer models including theoretical concepts and code examples.
 <h2> What is a Transformer? </h2>